 If you find that you are unable to submit your thesis by your stated deadline, you may need to apply for an extension of time.
 The University has an extensions policy and associated forms, which should be completed depending on your situation.
 Such requests to extend must be completed in advance of the submission deadline, as applications for extensions will not be approved retrospectively.

-You may apply initially for a four month period of extended registration (via RS9 form).
+You may apply initially for a four month period of extended registration via PhD Manager.
 At this stage, your progress will be assessed by the Faculty prior to approving the extension to ensure that there is evidence that a properly prepared plan of work is in place.
 If approved, this extension will be authorised by the Faculty and there will be no fee for this initial extension.

-Following this period, you may apply for a further period of extension of no more than three months using the RS9a form, or for exceptional circumstances warranting a fee waiver, the RS9b form.
-This request should be accompanied by a detailed summary of progress, a revised plan of work and medical or other evidence in support of your application (particularly if you wish to request a fee waiver under exceptional circumstances).
+Following this period, you may apply for a further period of extension of no more than three months via PhD Manager.
+You will be required to provide a detailed summary of progress, a revised plan of work and medical or other evidence in support of your application (particularly if you wish to request a fee waiver under exceptional circumstances).
 Exceptionally, further three month extensions may be granted at the discretion of the relevant Head of the Doctoral College.

 Review of progress against submission deadline

-If you require an extension of time, your Faculty will monitor the new anticipated date of submission via the RS9c Review of Progress to ensure that appropriate progress is being made during the extension periods.
-The Faculty will arrange a meeting with you and your supervisory team to assess progress and will complete the RS9c to record and approve progress against the submission deadline.
+If you require an extension of time, your Faculty will monitor the new anticipated date of submission on PhD Manager, via the Review of Progress, to ensure that appropriate progress is being made during the extension periods.
+The Faculty will arrange a meeting with you and your supervisory team to assess progress.

 Withdrawal from programme